uop-ibbs/mdash/INSTALL.md

 ### MSYS2

-Follow the instructions at https://msys2.github.io/ to install and update MSYS2 and to install the base development packages and the GCC toolchain.
-Then use the following command in the MSYS2 shell to install the prerequisites for MDASH:
+Follow the instructions at https://msys2.github.io/ to install and update MSYS2.
+Then use the following command in the MSYS2 UCRT64 shell to install the build tools and prerequisites for MDASH:

-    pacman -S mingw-w64-x86_64-boost \
+    pacman -S mingw-w64-ucrt-x86_64-gcc \
+			  mingw-w64-ucrt-x86_64-make \
+			  mingw-w64-ucrt-x86_64-pkgconf \
+			  mingw-w64-ucrt-x86_64-boost \
-              mingw-w64-x86_64-eigen3 \
+              mingw-w64-ucrt-x86_64-eigen3 \
-              mingw-w64-x86_64-wxWidgets3.1 \
+              mingw-w64-ucrt-x86_64-wxWidgets3.2 \
-              mingw-w64-x86_64-glew \
+              mingw-w64-ucrt-x86_64-glew \
-              mingw-w64-x86_64-glm
+              mingw-w64-ucrt-x86_64-glm

-To build MDASH, open an MSYS2 MinGW64 shell and follow the instructions above for installing on GNU/Linux, specifying the location of the boost libraries and disabling the AMBER interface in the configuration step:
+To build MDASH, follow the instructions above for installing on GNU/Linux, specifying the location of the Boost libraries and disabling the AMBER interface in the configuration step:

-    ../configure --prefix=/usr/local --with-wx-config=wx-config-3.1 --with-boost=/mingw64 --disable-amber
+    ../configure --with-boost=/ucrt64 --disable-amber

+Use the command

+	mingw32-make install

-The --prefix option is included here because the default installation prefix on MSYS2 is /mingw64.
+to compile, link and install MDASH.
+The default installation prefix in the MSYS2 UCRT64 environmant is /ucrt64, so the executable is installed as /ucrt64/bin/mdash.exe.

-The (optional) make check command will fail as the output files (mdash-3.1.1/build/test/\*.out) will have DOS line endings, whereas the expected output files (mdash-3.1.1/test/\*.exp) have Unix line endings.
+The (optional) make check command will fail as the output files (mdash-3.1.2/build/test/\*.out) will have DOS line endings, whereas the expected output files (mdash-3.1.2/test/\*.exp) have Unix line endings.
 Either inspect the files visually for real differences or convert the output files with dos2unix and run diff by hand on the corresponding pairs of files to check them.

-The resulting mdash executable is a native Windows program, which can be run from the MSYS2 MinGW64 shell.
-It can also be run directly from Windows, via 'Run' or a Command Window, provided c:\msys64\mingw64\bin and c:\msys64\usr\local\bin are added to the PATH environment variable.
+The resulting mdash executable is a native Windows program, which can be run from the MSYS2 UCRT64 shell.
+It can also be run directly from Windows, via 'Run' or a Command Window, provided c:\msys64\ucrt64\bin is added to the PATH environment variable.

 Amberdash